Daughter charged in Edmonton woman’s death. From the murder in 2010 to the sentencing in 2017. It’s complicated.

 Edmonton homicide detectives have arrested 27-year-old Kirsten Lamb and charged her with first-degree murder in the death of her mother, Sandra Lamb, 49.
 (Read more)

-Mind you, few issues need to be resolved before Kirsten Lamb’s role in the death of her mother can be decided on.
+Mind you, few issues must be resolved before Kirsten Lamb’s role in the death of her mother can be decided on.

 Kirsten Lamb pregnancy must be explained: ethics specialist